Miksus/rocketry/docs/handbooks/task/execution.rst

 Here is a summary of the methods:

 =========== =============  =====================  ========================
-Execution   Parallerized?
+Execution   Parallelized?
 Can be terminated?
 Can modify the session?
 =========== =============  =====================  ========================
 ``process`` Yes            Yes                    No ``thread``  Partially      Yes if task supports   Yes